akaleeroy/collapse-lingo/README.md

 fungibility
 :   (economics) property of a good or a commodity whose individual units are essentially interchangeable.
-    _Crude oil is a fungible commodity._
+    Example: _Crude oil is a fungible commodity._

 via <kbd>[👤 Michael Ruppert](#michael-ruppert)</kbd>